dylhigaXR/OldWebsiteFormat/index.markdown

 # My Personal Projects
 <img src="../assets/featured_image.jpg" width="1048" height="215" />

 Welcome to my website!
-Here you'll find small posts on what I'm working on or have worked on in the past.
+Here you'll find small posts on my work.

 I'm interested in exploring new technologies and finding potential uses and limitations that come with said tech.